 If you haven’t checked out Darn Good Yarn yet, I recommend that you do.
 They have some really cool products that are unique and environmentally friendly.
 Most of the products are ethically sourced, recycled materials in a variety of gorgeous colours.
 The Chiffon Rainbow Ombre Pack that was used to make this bag is a size 5 bulky yarn and I used an 8mm crochet hook.

-1 Chiffon Ribbon Ombre Pack in Ribbon from Darn Good Yarn (Use the code THELOOPYLAMB15 to save 15%
+- 1 Chiffon Ribbon Ombre Pack in Ribbon from Darn Good Yarn

-Don’t lose it.
-Add it to your Ravelry Queue HERE.
+Don’t lose this free crochet tote bag pattern.
+Add it to your Ravelry Queue.

 - This pattern is written in American standard terms